porter-finance/v1-core/docs/interfaces/IBond.md

 function pay(uint256 amount) external nonpayable
 ```

-Allows the issuer to pay the bond by depositing payment token.
+Allows the issuer to pay the bond by depositing paymentTokens.

 #### Parameters